Open-Cascade-SAS/OCCT/dox/user_guides/modeling_data/modeling_data.md

 - axis,
 - curve,
 - line,
-- conic: circle, ellipse, hyperbola, pparabola,
+- conic: circle, ellipse, hyperbola, parabola,
-- rounded curve: trimmed curve, NURBS curve, Bezier curve.
+- rounded curve: trimmed curve, NURBS curve, Bezier curve,
-- offset curve
+- offset curve.

 Before creating a geometric object, it is necessary to decide how the object is handled.
 The objects provided by *Geom2d* package are handled by reference rather than by value.
 Copying an instance copies the handle, not the object, so that a change to one instance is reflected in each occurrence of it.